ltm893/md-html-pdf-ui/README.md

 ## Under the hood
 * All files stored in /public directory
 * /config/properties file holds properties
-* cssFile can be manually updated to
+* cssFile can be manually updated
 * HTML boilerplate with in properties files can be manually updated